Music PhD Program Information

 - Music theory pedagogy

 - Historical music theories

 - Schenkerian analysis

 - Measurement and evaluation in music

-The curriculum of a doctoral degree program in music composition emphasizes techniques and theories associated with the creation of musical works.
+Most programs focus on the incorporation of both historical and contemporary styles in new works.
 Students may study both the aesthetic and structural properties of orchestral and symphonic compositions.
-Most programs focus on the incorporation of both historical and contemporary styles in new works.
 Seminars in the curriculum of a doctoral degree program in music composition cover: